Biguhuh/chouwal/README.md

-# Data analysis
+# Data science project
 - Document here the project: chouwal
-- Description: Project Description
+- Description: 2 weeks Data science project in order to apply technics learnt during Le Wagon bootcamp.
+The aim was to predict if a hourse would finish in the 3 first place or not.
-- Data Source:
+- Data Source: online database
-- Type of analysis:
+- Team work: Lucas and Bastien as data engineers, Arnaud as team leader and Edouard as data scientist

 Please document the project the better you can.